vortex-es/vortex-es.github.io/_posts/resources/2016-04-25-wind-fields-calibration-using-time-series.md

 ---
 layout: resources
 slug: wind-fields-calibration
-title: "2016 Wind Fields Calibration by Using Time Series:
+title: "2016 Wind Fields Calibration by Using Time Series"
-A New Approach for Avoiding Bins and Distributions"
 categories: resources
 featured-img-url: windpowermonthly_206.png
 featured-img-alt: 2016 Wind Fields Calibration by Using Time Series:
 A New Approach for Avoiding Bins and Distributions
 docs-url: WPM.PauCasso.2016.pdf
 tags:
-meta: "2016 Wind Fields Calibration by Using Time Series:
+meta: "2016 Wind Fields Calibration by Using Time Series"
-A New Approach for Avoiding Bins and Distributions"
 excerpt:
 author: vortex
 keywords: